 Program and Course Intake

 Ecampus offers services to assist in the conversion of traditional courses to distance delivery.
-Course curriculum and instruction are always the purview of OSU departments, and all credit courses offered by Ecampus are regular OSU courses, having passed the required curricular reviews.
-OSU courses may be converted to distance delivery without going through a Category 2 Curriculum Approval process, providing that the department verifies that the learning outcomes are equivalent to those achieved when the course is delivered on-campus.
-(Research about relative learning effectiveness is documented on the Ecampus website, Online Learning Effectiveness page.)
-All courses are subject to review by departments and by students who complete the OSU "Student Assessment of Teaching" at the end of each term.
+Course curriculum and instruction are always the purview of OSU departments, and all credit courses delivered by Ecampus are regular OSU courses, having passed the required curricular reviews.
+OSU courses may be converted to distance delivery without going through a Category 2 Curriculum Approval process, provided that the department verifies that the learning outcomes are equivalent to those achieved when the course is delivered on-campus.
+All courses are subject to review by departments and by students who complete the OSU "student evaluation of teaching" at the end of each term.

-After review by the appropriate department, proposals for new distance courses should be presented to Lisa Templeton, Ecampus Director of Marketing and Communication.
-The Ecampus intake team will review the proposal, consider how the course fits into existing or new programs, determine relative cost to produce the course, ascertain the potential market for the course, and make a determination, in discussion with the department and program leaders, as to whether the course should be accepted and which terms it will be available.
+After review by the appropriate department, proposals for new distance courses should be presented to the Ecampus intake team.
+The intake team will review the proposal, consider how the course fits into existing or new programs, determine relative cost to produce the course, ascertain the potential market for the course and make a determination – in discussion with the department and program leaders – as to whether the course should be accepted and which terms it will be offered.
 Sometimes an agreement with the department is necessary to cover extra costs associated with faculty time to convert the course to distance delivery.